Sarvandani/Computer_vision_face_detection/README.md

 [![Made withJupyter](https://img.shields.io/badge/Made%20with-Jupyter-orange?style=for-the-badge&logo=Jupyter)](https://jupyter.org/try)
 [![PyPI license](https://img.shields.io/pypi/l/ansicolortags.svg)](https://pypi.python.org/pypi/ansicolortags/)

 This is a simple Python code for face detection in the image.
-We can see how computer vision is able to detct my face in the image as follows:
+We can see how computer vision is able to detect my face in the image as follows:

 ```python